2019 K-INBRE Symposium Important Information

 When you log in the first time, you will be able to choose from a number of K-INBRE templates and then create your iPoster on-line.
-You’ll find links to instructions, Tutorials, FAQs, and our Support Desk.
-You can always log in from any internet-connected computer, anywhere, using your user name and password.
-Check out the tutorials here: https://ipostersessions.com/tutorials/.
+You’ll find links to instructions, tutorials, FAQs, and the iPoster Support Desk.
+You can log in from any internet-connected computer, using your user name and password.
+Check out the tutorials here.

 When can I start?

-You will receive your login credentials after December 1 from iPostersessions.com.
+You will receive your login credentials in December, from email@example.com.
 We strongly recommend that you set up your template as soon as you receive your login information.
 This will give you time to familiarize yourself with the template editor prior to creating your poster.

 What are the Deadlines?

 IMPORTANT!
-Friday, January 12th from 3:00 to 5:00 pm, you are encouraged to test your iPoster in the Ballroom during early check-in/reception.
+Friday, January 19th from 3:00 to 4:30 pm, you are encouraged to test your iPoster in the Ballroom during early check-in/reception.
 You may use any monitor; all iPosters can be pulled up from the directory.
-Your iPoster may look somewhat different on the large format touchscreen from your computer screen.
+Your iPoster may look somewhat different, on the large format touchscreen, from your computer screen.
 Make sure all features are working properly.
 If you have any questions or need assistance a representative from iPosters will be available to assist you.

 The poster session is divided into three sessions (4 depending on number of abstracts received):